I-2-3-13.Reimbursement of Travel Expenses

 NOTE 2:

-As explained in Hearings, Appeals and Litigation Law (HALLEX) manual I-2-6-15, a claimant who travels to an in-person hearing and meets the criteria above is entitled to reimbursement of travel expenses even if he or she previously objected to appearing at the hearing via video teleconferencing.
+As explained in Hearings, Appeals and Litigation Law (HALLEX) manual I-2-6-15, a claimant who travels to an in-person hearing and meets the criteria above is entitled to reimbursement of travel expenses even if they previously objected to appearing at the hearing via audio and agency video and did not agree to appear by online video.

 For claimants traveling from a foreign destination, see HALLEX I-2-0-72 E.